 No separate

 @atrace needed.
-The decorator detects async functions automatically.Context Managers
+The decorator detects async functions automatically.When should you use context managers?

-Use context managers for scenarios where decorators don’t fit:When to Use
+Use context managers for scenarios where decorators don’t fit:When to use context managers

 - ✅ Loop iterations - Tracing individual items in batch processing